MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/create-a-windows-10-reference-image.md

     - Full set of source files
     - Source directory: (location of your source files)
     - Destination directory name: <b>W10EX64RTM</b>
-5. After adding the operating system, in the **Operating Systems / Windows 10** folder, double-click the added operating system name in the **Operating System** node and change the name to: **Windows 10 Enterprise x64 RTM Default Image**.
+5. After adding the operating system, in the **Operating Systems / Windows 10** folder, double-click it and change the name to: **Windows 10 Enterprise x64 RTM Default Image**.
 See the following example.

     ![Default image](../images/deployment-workbench01.png)